-Eventually, the judiciary shifted gears.
 In January 2013, Mutunga established a committee to develop a performance management system for the judiciary.
-To provide the data necessary to evaluate the performance of court stations and individual judicial officers, the committee and Performance Management Directorate developed a new case tracking tool.
+Previously, courts submitted monthly statistics on the number of cases heard, Ngugi said, but "we needed a tool that can give more information."
+To provide the data necessary to evaluate court stations' and individual judicial officers' performance, the committee and Performance Management Directorate developed a new case-tracking tool.
 After nearly three years of consultations with judicial officers and testing, the directorate released the final version of the tool, known as the Daily Court Returns Template, in October 2015.

-The Daily Court Returns Template tracked many of the same things that had been envisioned for the electronic database.
-According to Lyna Sarapai, a senior resident magistrate who coordinated the process in the office of the chief justice the system "tracked most of the case events that are captured in multiple manual registers in one place," enabling monitoring of courts' activities and providing detailed data to aid decision-making.
+The Daily Court Returns Template collected much of the same data that an electronic case management system would have, but it did not provide the mechanism for sharing files that the judiciary's leaders had originally envisioned.
+According to Lyna Sarapai, a senior resident magistrate who coordinated the process in the office of the chief justice, the system "tracked most of the case events that are captured in multiple manual registers in one place," enabling monitoring of courts' activities and providing detailed data to aid in decision making.

-The template included information about each active case, the judicial officer responsible for it, and the date at which it had moved from each step in the process to the next.
-As a case progressed from filing to judgment, the Performance Management Directorate could track how long each step took and whether it had DRAFT VERSION
+The template included information about each active case, the judicial officer responsible for it, and the dates it had moved from each step in the process to the next.
+As a case progressed from filing to judgment, the Performance Management Directorate could track how long each step took and if it had exceeded specified timelines.
+Information about the type of case also facilitated analysis of workloads, because a simple plea in a disorderly-conduct case required far less time and effort than a murder case.